-Karlsson had an instant to fling up a forearm against the blacksmith's throat, then they were locked.
-Wemberg's arms around Karlsson, seeking to crush: Karlsson's forearm in pry against the front of Wennberg's neck.
-The both, grunting: staggering: Karlsson bending like a sapling to stay upright, Wennberg tipping him, timping him: desperately a Karlsson hand exerted to a Wennberg ear, maybe twist will slow. . .
-At its toward the hand some section to the TO and some south One of our friends--and neighbors--Dode is, Tollie's voice came bleating from that tin bouquet of 'glory horns.
-Rode many--a bad one-in his time.
+At its toward the hand arms arminut Karlsson had an instant to fling up a forearm against the blacksmith's throat, then they were locked.
+Wennberg's arms around Karlsson, seeking to crush: Karlsson's forearm in pry egainst the front of Wennberg's neck.
+The both, grunting: staggering: Karlsson bending like a sapling to stay upright, Wennberg tipping him, tipping him: desperately a Karlsson hand exerted to a Wennberg ear, maybe twist will slow. . .
+One of our friends--and neighbors--Dode is, Tollie's voice came bleating from that tin bouquet of 'glory horns.
+Rode many--a bad one-- early draft in his time.
 He'll be coming out--on this big sorrel--in just one minute.